smarkesini/xpack/README.md

 **Notes**
-*Installation:* The order of installation should be Tomopy, cupy, mpi4py, then this package.
+*Installation:* The order of installation should be (dxchange) Tomopy, cupy, mpi4py, then this package.
 Tomopy comes with its own libraries that override others.
 *Cache:* the library saves the Sparse matrices or SpMV each time you change geometry (number of pixels, angles, rotation center, ...).
 To clear them, use xtomo.sparse_plan.clean_cache()